Snowiiii/Pumpkin/README.md

 ## Funding

 If you want to fund me and help the project, Check out my [GitHub sponsors](https://github.com/sponsors/Snowiiii) or my [PayPal](https://www.paypal.me/alexxmedvedev)

-## Thanks

-A big thanks to [wiki.vg](https://wiki.vg/) for providing valuable information used in the development of this project.